yoannisj/gulp-wires/Readme.md

 `wires.plugin('plugin-name'[, options ])`

 Runs a gulp plugin (camelCases name).
 Uses options returned by `wires.options` by default, or custom options you pass.
 Throws an error if the options file does not exist.

+#### Plugin options modules

+The default options passed to your gulp-plugins by `gulp.plugin` can be set in a separate options module.
+Plugin option files are loaded from the path specified by `config.root.options`.
+Here is an example options file for `gulp-sass` (typically './build/options/sass.js');

+    module.exports = {
+        indentType: 'space',
+        indentWidth: 2,
+        outputStyle: 'expanded',
+        precision: 8,
+        sourceMap: true
+    };

+You can use `gulp-util` to set environment specific configuration settings:

+    var env = require('gulp-util').env;
+    module.exports = {
+        outputStyle: env.dev ? 'expanded' : 'compressed',
+        sourceMap: env.dev
+    };